-The Australian Competition and Consumer Commission declares pursuant to section 152AL(3) of the Act that the unconditioned local loop service is a "declared service" for the purposes of Part XIC of the Act.
+The Australian Competition and Consumer Commission declares pursuant to section 152AL(3) of the Trade Practices Act 1974 (the Act) that the Unconditioned local loop service (ULLS) is a "declared service" for the purposes of Part XIC of the Act.

 Where words or phrases used in this declaration are defined in the Trade Practices Act 1974 or the Telecommunications Act 1997, they have the meaning given in the relevant Act.